ansible/ansible-rulebook/README.rst

 when an event has an value "i" that is equal to 1, and an action that runs a playbook inside the collection ansible.eda.

-For more information on usage and examples, please refer to the `Usage`_ guide.
+For more information on usage and examples, please refer to the :doc:`usage` guide.

-.. _Usage: docs/usage.rst

 Credits